Postgraduate Course: Early Germanic Dialects (LASC11116)

 On completion of this course, the student will be able to:

-- understand linguistic relatedness and language change
+- gain an understanding of linguistic relatedness and language change

-Robinson, Orrin.
-1992.
+|Robinson, Orrin (1992).
 Old English and its closest relatives: a survey of the earliest Germanic languages.
-Stanford Calif.: Stanford University Press.
+Stanford Calif.: Stanford University Press|

 |Graduate Attributes and Skills